 Yet another rice dish, omo tuo are rice balls that are served alongside meat dishes and spicy stews.

 Now that we’ve covered the best foods to eat in when in Ghana, below are the places we recommend you visit to eat the aforementioned!
+You may want to know also about how to register a company in Ghana.

 Best places to visit in Ghana